-Over the last 12 months, we have made charitable grants to 7 organisations within the area of benefit for the benefit of their local members or clients.
-We have given 4 grants to individual residents in the Area of Benefit, and 1 grant to an external organisation supporting inhabitants of the Area of Benefit.
+Over the last 12 months, we have made charitable grants to 11 organisations within the area of benefit for the benefit of their local members or clients.
+We have given 6 grants to individual residents in the Area of Benefit, and 1 grant to an external organisation supporting inhabitants of the Area of Benefit.

-It is the Trustees belief that this makes us compliant with the Charity Commission guidance in this area.
+It is the belief of the Trustees that this makes us compliant with the Charity Commission guidance in this area.